 SEE: Over a dozen juveniles arrested in ongoing trend of making online threats against schools

-On Wednesday, Albertville City Schools (ACS) announced that an 18-year-old student had been arrested for social media threats after the entire system went on high alert due to threats last week.
+On Wednesday, Albertville City Schools (ACS) announced that a student had been arrested for social media threats after the entire system went on high alert due to threats last week.

 "Today, Wednesday, Sept.
 18, a juvenile student was arrested at Albertville High School for making a threat of violence against AHS [Albertville High School] via social media," the city school system said in a statement.
 "We want to assure you that both the school and district administrators acted promptly to investigate the situation, which led to the student's arrest.
 No weapons were found at the school.
 We take all threats seriously and will continue to work diligently to ensure the safety of our students, staff and community."